 Rosemary Beach is a decidedly white-collar town, with fully 91.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rosemary Beach is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Rosemary Beach who work in sales jobs (23.53%), management occupations (16.58%), and business and financial occupations (16.31%).

-A relatively large number of people in Rosemary Beach telecommute to their jobs.
-Overall, about 46.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 46.69% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Rosemary Beach is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Rosemary Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.